3.3 Upgrading OpenText Identity Console As Docker Container

-1. Download and load the latest version of the Docker image from the Software License and Download and perform the steps to install the latest version Identity Console as mentioned in Deploying Identity Console.
+1. Download and load the latest version of the Docker image from the Software License and Download and perform the steps to install the latest version OpenText Identity Console as mentioned in Installing OpenText Identity Console.

 2. Once the latest Docker image is loaded, stop your current Docker Container using the following command: